DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 9.md

 sidebar_position: 9
 ---

-In Cadence, declaring a function involves specifying its name, parameters, return type (if any), and visibility.
+In Cadence, declaring a function involves specifying its visibility, `fun` keyword, function name, parameters, return type (if any).

 Let's break down the structure of a function declaration:

 ```jsx